elephantscale/es-training-new/machine-learning/generic/sagemaker/SageMaker.md

   * In SageMaker, we do this part using Jupyter notebook environment provided

-  * Data is stored in S3:S3 can support small (few Kilo bytes to Mega bytes) to huge datasets (TB, PB).
+  * Data is stored in S3:S3 can support small (a few KB to MB) to huge datasets (TB, PB).

 <img src="../../../assets/images/logos/aws-s3-logo-1.png" style="width:20%; "/><!-- {"left" : 3.58, "top" : 7.01, "height" : 1.29, "width" : 3.09} -->